rick5790/rick5790/README.md

-- 👋 Hi, I’m Rick Ou
+- 👋 Hi, I’m Makkiemua
-- 👀 I’m a car fan/tech fan in my daily life
-- 📫 USC MSBA / OSU BS

 <!---
 rick5790/rick5790 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.